squid-cache/squid-cache.github.io/ThirdPartyModules.rst

 == Self-distributed modules ==

-Authors who wish to self-distribute their add-on modules can publish a feature-like page pointing to their work in the [[ThirdPartyModuleCategory|Third-party modules registry]].
+Authors who wish to self-distribute their add-on modules can publish a feature-like page pointing to their work in the [[#modules|Third-party modules registry]].

 It is possible - and in fact encouraged - to use the Squid Wiki infrastructure to document extension modules.
 It is also possible to use this wiki to distribute those modules as [[HelpOnActions/AttachFile|Wiki Attachments]]

 To be given write-access to the wiki please follow the instructions in FrontPage.

 === Using LaunchPad ===